 People want solutions to things that bother them.
 They buy a drill to put up a cabinet that stops things cluttering up the surfaces in a kitchen or bathroom.
 In b2b terms, clients may be looking for reduced customer attrition or improved safety or staff loyalty.
-Understand customer challenges and communicate how you solve them and you will grow your business.7.
-Focusing on Benefits not Features.
+Understand customer challenges and communicate how you solve them and you will grow your business.

 9. Not Identifying and Engaging with Opinion Formers

 Influencers are no longer just politicians and the media.
-Twitter, Facebook, LinkedIn and the like has changed all that.
+Twitter, Facebook, LinkedIn, TikTok, and the like have changed all that.
 Opinion is shared with the masses in an instant.
 Relative unknowns have huge followings.
 Bloggers are the new journalists.
 Nowadays, it’s as important to identify and engage with key bloggers and the Twitterati for your sector as it was to engage with editors to get your product featured in the past.
 Don’t make the mistake of ignoring the digital influencers in your marketplace.
 Find them and provide content for them.
 Ask them to provide content for you.
 Comment on their posts.
 Embrace their community and respond to their outbound communication.
-They can spread your word.10.
-Ignoring Video
+They can spread your word.

 I’ve given this a separate heading due to my belief that this is critical to success.
 Too few businesses recognise the power of video.
 YouTube already ranks second in terms of search engine usage.
 It is growing at a phenomenal pace.
 Vine has just entered the arena.
 The ease with which we can create our own content with a simple webcam means that it is within the grasp of every business.
 You are now your own broadcasters.
 You own your own channel and you have the capability to inform and engage directly with your target audience.
 So, don’t ignore video.
 That’s increasingly how your customers want to find out about your business.

-GSA Helps companies plan and implement their marketing activity.
+GSA Helps companies plan and implement their lead generation activity.
 We provide marketing strategy and consultancy and implementation.

-If you’d like to find out how GSA Business Development can help Generate Growth for your Business or book one of ournew business development and marketing strategy workshops, contact us now on 0845 658 8192 or send us an email.
+If you’d like to find out how GSA Business Development can help Generate Growth for your Business, contact us now.